yohanswanepoel/openshift_container_cheat_sheet/README.md

 ## Questions to answer
 - Who is looking for this content?
+Developers who wishes to build containers to run on Red Hat provided Kubernetes following good practices.

 - What problem(s) are the developers who need this content trying to solve?
+There are loads off bad examples on the internet that causes the 'it worked on my laptop' problem.
+We believe this should not be an issue in the container world.

 - What pain points are they trying to address?
-- What is their end goal once they find this content?
-- What are they hoping to accomplish?
+Provide simple easy copy & paste examples that follow good practices.